-The following are the examples of dissertation topics on ‘Financial Economics’:
+The following are examples of dissertation topics on ‘Financial Economics’:

-- The financial structure of British firms: A comparison with European Union
+- The financial structure of British firms: A comparison with the European Union

 Copyright © Ivory Research Co Ltd. All rights reserved.
 All forms of copying, distribution or reproduction are strictly prohibited and will be prosecuted to the Full Extent of Law.